 Those are just job titles!
 Refer to the job listing to find other keywords that will help your cover letter stand out.
 These might include, carpet cleaning, floor scrubbers, or inventory management.
 If the job listing mentions education or years of experience, you should consider those to be keywords as well.

-Once you found those key terms, transfer them to your cover letter and resume when you describe your work experience.
+Once you found those key terms, transfer them to your cover letter and resume when you describe your cleaning and housekeeping work experience.

 Career Consultant, CPCC, CPRW